 Contact the Social Security Administration for more information and to apply for social security disability benefits once your son or daughter becomes an adult.
 Call toll-free 1-800-772-1213 or visit online at http://www.ssa.gov/.
 After applying, be sure to call the Social Security Administration monthly to follow up.
 They will not call you if there are problems with the application.

-Anyone eligible for S.S.I. is also entitled to receive Medicaid services.
+Anyone eligible for SSI is also entitled to receive Medicaid services.
 Medicaid provides health coverage, vision and some dental care.
-It also entitles eligible individuals to in-home care known as Medicaid Personal Care.
+It also entitles eligible individuals to in-home care known as Personal Care.
 It provides assistance with activities of daily living, such as bathing, dressing, eating, meal preparation and housework.

 WASHINGTON STATE DEVELOPMENTAL DISABILITIES ADMINISTRATION

-If your son or daughter is already receiving services through the Developmental Disabilities Administration, he or she may already be receiving Medicaid Personal Care, known as M.P.C.
-If not, ask your case manager for a DDD assessment.
-M.P.C. can be provided in your own home by individual or agency providers who are contracted with the state.
-As a parent, you can also become an M.P.C. provider for your adult child.
-Contact your child’s case manager for more information about M.P.C.
+If your son or daughter is already receiving services through the Developmental Disabilities Administration, he or she may already be receiving Personal Care.
+If not, ask your case manager for a DDA assessment.
+Personal Care can be provided in your own home by individual or agency providers who are contracted with the state.
+As a parent, you can also become a Personal Care provider for your adult child.
+Contact your child’s case manager for more information about Personal Care.

-D.D.A. provides services for community-based supported living, companion home, group home and state operated living alternatives (or SOLAS).
-They are offered through four different home and community-based waivers, but enrollment is limited.
+DDA provides services for community-based supported living, companion home, group home and state operated living alternatives (or SOLAS).
+They are offered through home and community-based waivers, but enrollment is limited.

-There are thousands of people waiting for family support and waiver services such as employment and day programs.
-A waiver is an agreemtn to receive services in your own community rather than a state institution.
-Ask to have your child added to the “waiver enrollment database” and/or “family support waiting list“ as soon as possible.
+There are thousands of people waiting for waiver services such as employment and day programs.
+A waiver is an agreement to receive services in your own community rather than a state institution.
+Ask to have your child added to the “waiver enrollment database”.

 Other out-of-home services include adult family homes and state-run residential habilitation centers.
 Adult family homes provide personal care and supervision in a licensed setting, but no habilitation or support to access the community.
 Residential habilitation centers are state-operated institutions founded before community alternatives were developed.